 - Divorce, break-up, or separation

 - Loss of child custody or visitation

-There is a school of thought that says that addicts aren’t really in denial – that they are aware that their substance abuse causes problems.
+There is a school of thought that says that people with addiction aren’t really in denial.
+They are aware that their substance abuse causes problems.
 They don’t readily admit to that because they don’t want to be embarrassed, they don’t want to risk their freedom, and most importantly, they don’t want to give up their drugs and alcohol.
-There are learnable techniques to get your loved one to lower their guard and honestly admit how their addiction is hurting their life –
+There are learnable techniques to get your loved one to lower their guard and honestly admit how their addiction is hurting their life, including:

 - Improving their daily life without minimizing the dangers and effects of their substance abuse – This is not the same as protecting them from the natural consequences of their addictive behaviors.

 The desire for something better can be a motivator that is just as powerful.
 Positivity, encouragement, and support can have an effect that lasts much longer than despair or fear.
 Northpoint Recovery can offer positive support.
 As Idaho’s leading addiction recovery facility, Northpoint provides comprehensive substance abuse treatment in a safe, nonjudgmental, medically-supervised environment.
 There is no need to wait for “rock bottom” because help, hope, and a better way are available right now.

 Help Your Loved Ones Find Help Before Hitting Rock Bottom with Addiction